Yuriysteam/yuriysteam.github.io/_posts/2019-04-17-scooter-sharing-watch-app.md

 - Where is the vehicle?
 - Does it have a battery?
-- Does the scooter damaged?
+- Has the scooter been damaged?
 - Will it last to my destination?

 Watch app can provide answers to those questions in the compact, convenient and understandable form.
 I defined two scenarios which can benefit from using a watch: